graalvm/workshops/vscode-tools-for-micronaut/README.md

 * Open and browse around the Control Panel for your application.
 * Are there missing features for integrating with the Control Panel?
 Please make a note.

-### Monitor & manage your application in realtime
+### Monitor & manage your application in real time

 We can also automatically install support for monitoring and management into our application (adding support for Micronaut Micrometer and Micronaut Cache) in a similar way.
-First stop your running application, so that we can update it's configuration, and follow the steps shown below.
+First stop your running application, so that we can update its configuration, and follow the steps shown below.

 <img alt="Enabling the Micronaut Monitoring and Management" src="./images/mn-activity-view-enable-monitoring-and-management.gif" width="60%" >

 ![keyboard](./images/keyboard.jpg)

 Over to you:
-* Enable Monitoring and managment for your application.
+* Enable Monitoring and management for your application.
 Restart the application.
 * Take a look within the `MONITORING & MANAGEMENT` panel.
 Notice what properties of the running application are now visible within the IDE.
-* Add a custom logger to your application and some custom logging to your controller. restart the application & play with controlling the logging from within the `MONITORING & MANAGEMENT` panel.
+* Add a custom logger to your application and some custom logging to your controller.
+Restart the application & play with controlling the logging from within the `MONITORING & MANAGEMENT` panel.
 We also have support for managing caches in a very similar manner.
 * What other features would you expect to see here?
 Please make a note.

 ## Autocomplete within properties files

-TODO: Named datasources will be coming in a future release.
+TODO: Named data sources will be coming in a future release.

 ## Use the Micronaut Expression Language